ronin-rb/ronin-db/man/ronin-db-irb.1.md

   The database URI to connect to.

 `--no-connect`
-  Causes the ruby shell to not connect to a database on startup.
+  Causes the Ruby shell to not connect to a database on startup.

 `-h`, `--help`
   Print help information.